brianhung7/Road-Buddy/README.md

 To install this application on your local machine, fork and clone down the repo.

 You will need node.js to run this application on your local machine.
-Run "npm install" to download all dependencies for the application.
+Run ```npm install``` to download all dependencies for the application.

-Once all dependencies are downloaded, you can spin up the application with "npm start".
+Once all dependencies are downloaded, you can spin up the application with ```npm start```.

 ## Engineering Team